geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 I think Google is going to figure out how to externalize their TPUs before they figure

 ##### **Geohot** [[01:06:31](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3991)]
-out how to make Jack support GPUs.
+out how to make JAX support GPUs.

 ##### **Chenyu** [[01:06:32](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3992)]
-Why does Google want Jack to support GPUs?
+Why does Google want JAX to support GPUs?

 ##### **Geohot** [[01:06:35](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=3995)]
 Because they want to be like, Tommy, they have no work.